unovue/radix-vue/docs/content/components/combobox.md

       type: 'boolean',
       description: '<span> When <Code>true</Code>, prevents the user from interacting with the item. </span>', },
     {
+      name: 'as',
+      type: 'string | Component',
+      default: 'div',
+      description: 'The element or component this component should render as.
+Can be overwrite by <Code>asChild</Code>' },
+    {
       name: 'asChild',
       required: false,